MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Architecture-rd.md

 * Minimum group size - By default our aggregated dashboards default to a minimum group size of 5, this can be increased to a larger number as needed

 ### Exclusion
-All exclusion occurs before metadata is processed within the Workplace Analytics Data Engine
+All exclusion occurs before metadata is processed within the Workplace Analytics data engine
 >[!Important]
->Private and meetings and email with digital rights management enabled are automatically excluded.
+>By default, Private meetings and email with digital rights management enabled are automatically excluded.

 Customers can exclude any meeting or mail metadata based on the following parameters, (which may have impact on analysis):
 * Subject lines – provide keywords to exclude from analysis